Andrew-Draganov/GiDR-DUN/readme.md

  - Cuda \-\- GiDR\_DUN
  - Pytorch \-\- GiDR\_DUN

-You can test each of the above by running the `dim_reduce_dataset.py` script.
-Command-line params will dictate whether you run the numba, cython, or GPU implementation.
-We list some examples for calling these below:
- - To run our implementation of TSNE with Cython, call `python dim_reduce_dataset.py --optimize-method tsne --normalized`
- - To run our implementation of UMAP in cython, call `python dim_reduce_dataset.py --optimize-method umap --sym-attraction`
- - To instead run our implementation of UMAP in numba, call `python dim_reduce_dataset.py --optimize-method umap --numba --sym-attraction`
- - To run GiDR\_DUN on the GPU, call `python dim_reduce_dataset.py --gpu`
- - To run GiDR\_DUN on the GPU with pytorch, call `python dim_reduce_dataset.py --gpu --torch`

-Further examples are listed in the `run_cpu_test` make target, which performs several quick experiments.

 The script defaults to running GiDR\_DUN in Cython on the MNIST dataset.